WP-for-Church/Sermon-Manager/readme.txt

 ## Changelog ##
 ### 2.8 ###
+* Add better support for templating plugins (Elementor and Visual Composer, to mention some)
+* Add better compatibility with themes and search
-* Sermon Manager now supports PHP 5.5, 5.4 and 5.3, but we still recommend to use at least PHP 5.6
+* Add support for PHP 5.5, 5.4 and 5.3, but we still recommend to use at least PHP 5.6
-* Modified: Show all options in filtering dropdown - even if they don't have associated sermon
+* Modify: Show all options in filtering dropdown - even if they don't have associated sermon
-* Modified: All language strings rewritten (huge thanks to @GITNE)
+* Modify: All language strings rewritten (huge thanks to @GITNE)
-* Added better compatibility with themes and search
 * Fix styles not loading when "[sermons]" shortcode is used without filters
 * Fix image_size not working in "[sermons]" shortcode
 * Fix compatibility with PHP 5.3